Supporting Educators Who Support Kids in Need

 Coronavirus has shuttered schools–some for the rest of the school year–and left educators to implement at-home learning plans without the necessary resources.
 It has left kids in need without what may be the only access they have to the Internet or to books–making at-home learning close to impossible and leaving them at a significant disadvantage.
 However, for every child in need, there is an educator who is working, creating, and innovating to make sure their kids don’t fall behind.
 First Book is doing everything we can to support the educators who are keeping kids in need engaged in a time of crisis.

-- We are urgently working to get 7 million books to kids in need, who don’t have home libraries or Internet access for home learning.
-You can help us here: firstbook.org/cv
+- We are urgently working to get 8 million books, donated by our publishing partners, to kids in need, who don’t have home libraries or Internet access for home learning.
+You can help us here: firstbook.org/cv.
+To date, we have distributed 1.7 million books and 760,000 download codes for Open eBooks.

 - We are managing a constantly-updated clearinghouse of activities and resources for educators and parents to use at home, including an at-home learning section on the First Book Marketplace.